-- A. Qualitative and quantitative formula of the product (INCI or other approved reference names and corresponding concentrations of the ingredients): - The formula should specify the functions of each raw material/ ingredient

-B. Manufacturing:

-- Manufacturer contact details: name, country and address of manufacturer, assembler and packager - Summary of the Manufacturing Process - Additional detailed information on the manufacturing process, quality controls and related manufacturing documents should be made available upon request by the NPRA - C. Specifications and test methods of the finished product: - The criteria used for microbiological control of cosmetic products and chemical purity of ingredients of cosmetic products - Method of Analysis corresponding to the specifications for checking compliance - D. Product Stability Summary Report: - The stability testing data and report or stability assessment to support the expiry date
+- A. Qualitative and Quantitative formula of the product (INCI or other approved ACD reference names and corresponding concentrations of the ingredients): - The formula should specify the functions of each raw material/ingredient; - B. Manufacturing: - Manufacturer contact details: name, country and address of manufacturer, assembler and packager; - Summary of the Manufacturing Process; - Additional detailed information on the manufacturing process, quality controls and related manufacturing documents should be made available upon request by the Authority; - C. Specifications and test methods of the finished product: - The criteria used for microbiological control of cosmetic products and chemical purity of ingredients of cosmetic products; - Method of Analysis corresponding to the specifications for checking compliance; - D. Product Stability Summary Report, for product durability below 30 months: - The stability testing data and report or stability assessment to support the expiry date;